-Hancock County to lose its ambulance as Bangor service takes over
+Hancock County to lose its ambulance service as Bangor service takes over

 [Ellsworth mulls ambulance service options after spike in medical calls]

 “We are familiar with the area.
-We are a logical neighbor to provide EMS services and we are offering to step in,” Kellner said Thursday.
-“Citizens do not have to be afraid that they will not have a gap in coverage or will have to change the way they access 911 services.”
+We are a logical neighbor to provide EMS services, and we are offering to step in,” Kellner said Thursday.
+“Citizens do not have to be afraid that they will have a gap in coverage or will have to change the way they access 911 services.”

 Thursday’s announcement comes less than a month after Ellsworth firefighters said they were studying whether to partner with a private ambulance company or start their own service after noticing a spike in ambulance assistance calls that firefighters handle.